suphawitwanl/suphawitwanl/README.md

 I'm always down to connect with other data science enthusiasts!

-**P.S.** I'm still a student at Bangkok University, but I'm eager to learn and grow.
+**P.S.** I'm still a third year student at Bangkok University major in Artificial intelligence engineering and data science, but I'm eager to learn and grow.
 If you have any opportunities, hit me up!